Guest Post by Travis, Cabin Owner

 Let’s head inside so you can see the kitchen, shower, and gravity fed water system which I’ll give you a closer look at later.

 -In Oregon, no permit is required for structures 200 sq. ft. or less, this one is 12’x16′ (196 sq. ft): It’s not permitted.

 -It doesn’t have a driveway.
 My neighbors allow me to drive through their property on to mine, but that’s not something I can promise will be in place 50 years from now.
-There’s not a good place to park on the section of property that borders the country road, but there is space 20 yards down the road (please see OUTSIDE VIDEO for footage of this).
-It’s a 4 minute walk down the road to a pull-off with enough parking for a small family reunion.
+There’s not a good place to park on the section of property that borders the country road, but there are space 20 yards down the road (please see OUTSIDE VIDEO for footage of this).
+It’s a 4-minute walk down the road to a pull-off with enough parking for a small family reunion.
 If someone really wanted, a parking platform could be built into the slope.

 -Cell service can be spotty.